andywag/NeuralHDL/docs/architecture.md

 ## Feedforward operation

-For feedforward the operation is just a simple matrix multiplication with a bias addition.
-The ordering of this block was selected to keep memory access at a minimal level and to keep the operations running at a lower rate (bias addition, non-linearity) to be time shared.
+The feedforward operation is a matrix multiplication with a bias addition.
+The data flow is ordered to always work with MAC operations and avoid the use of an adder tree.

 A block diagram of the operation is shown below.

 ```mermaid
 graph LR